-The Record of School Achievement (RoSA) provides a record of student achievement in Year 10 and is issued upon request to students who leave school before completing the Higher School Certificate (HSC).
-A RoSA is not issued to students who successfully complete the Higher School Certificate (HSC).
+The Record of School Achievement (RoSA) provides a record of student achievement in Year 10 and issued to students at the point of school that they leave at but before completing the Higher School Certificate (HSC).

 The RoSA is only awarded to those students who nominate to leave mainstream secondary education to continue their education in other educational institutions (TAFE), to enter full time employment or to undertake a traineeship or apprenticeship.